mandapie/UDemy-The-Web-Developer-Bootcamp/YelpCamp/readme.md

 ## Update and Destroy
 * add method override
 * add edit route for campgrounds
-* add link to edit page
+* add link, to edit page
-* add update route
-* add delete route
+* add update, delete route

 ### Authorization
 * only user who created a campground and edit/delete it
 * show edit/delete buttons only yo user who created the campground
-* same to comments
+* same with comments
 * refactor middleware

 ### Flash Messages